Gaetano Sciolari Lens Chandelier

 Manufacturer: Sciolari, Milan and Rome, Italy.

-Other versions: This Gaetano Sciolari lens chandelier exist in a smaller version and wall lights.
+Other versions: This Gaetano Sciolari lens chandelier exist in a smaller version.
+Also wall lights exists.
 This one weighs 10 kilo, 22lb.
 Also made in brass and with cut glass beads on a string.
 Completely made in the Oscar Torlasco style.

 Angelo Gaetano Sciolari